 And that brings us to the end of today’s demos.

 All tests conducted on my elderly Win 7 laptop.
 Preliminary results suggest that which function is faster comes down to the kind of task you’re performing…

 TASK 1 — if the task involves building a large list, then CustomList is faster, e.g., assembling a space-delimited list of the numbers 1 – n takes both While and CustomList approximately 4 seconds when n = 70K… but increase n to 90K and While takes 9 seconds, but CustomList only takes 5 seconds.

 TASK 2 — bear in mind that CustomList always produces a return-delimited list… you are welcome to transform it as you please but you do incur the overhead of building the list… this test simply iterates a counter from 1 to 300K and displays the result, which While can do in 2 seconds, whereas CustomList takes 14 seconds.

 TASK 3 — add .0001 to itself 100K times.
 While takes 1 second; CustomList takes 5 seconds.
 But of course CustomList isn’t just doing the math… it’s also generating a list containing 100K values.

 TASK 3: CustomList

-I can’t think of a better way to end than with a modified version of the conclusion from my CustomList article.
+I can’t think of a better way to end than by plagiarizing the conclusion from my CustomList article.
 My goal today, and in last month’s article, has been to convey some sense of the breadth and depth of what can be accomplished via While.
 The particulars of my examples aren’t nearly as important as the general idea that this is a powerful and flexible tool worth having in your FileMaker tool box.
 If you’ve solved an interesting problem using While, I encourage you to post a comment here, explaining what the problem was and how you solved it.